oranjuice/monero-0mq/README.md

         close = C:CLOSE ( S:CLOSE-OK / S:ERROR )
     </grammar>

 for the above grammar, `blocks` and `info` are the two types of traffic allowed.
+Let's focus on `get_info` method for which `info` is the type of traffic.

 `info` is nothing but a `C:GET-INFO` (client request) followed by a `S:GET-INFO-OK` (server response) or a `S:ERROR` (error).

 It's also necessary to write the formats for these messages.
 For example,